We have places available in Reception, Year 2, Year 3, Year 4 and Year 6. See in year admissions information at the bottom of this page.

 Applications for places outside of the September admissions round will go directly to the Admissions Service.
 If spaces are available, places will be offered by the Admissions Service using the school’s admissions criteria as stated above.

-Summer term 2017 - we currently have spaces in the following year groups:
+Autumn term 2018 - we currently have spaces in the following year groups:

 Please contact the admissions service if you are interested in applying for any of these spaces.